 The measurement of Compressibility is achieved by applying increasing levels of compressive force with a piston to a conditioned powder and measuring the change in volume as a function of the applied load.
 The Vented Piston ensures that air trapped within the powder is able to readily escape, and the high resolution of the position measurement system allows for precise definition of Compressibility, expressed as a percentage change in volume for a given applied normal stress.

-Compressibility = percentage change in volumn after compression (%)
+Compressibility = percentage change in volume after compression (%)

 Alternatively this data can be represented as a Compressibility Index or as Bulk Density, both as a function of applied normal stress.